ronmaccms/macadThesis24/README.md

 <!-- TABLE OF CONTENTS -->
 <details>
   <summary>Our goal is to develop a web-based platform that integrates real-time GIS data with advanced simulations to enhance architectural visualization and decision-making processes in the AEC industry.
-The platform will provide efficient access to site-specific data and visualizations, facilitating informed decision-making during architectural discussions.</summary>
+The platform will provide access to site-specific data and visualizations, facilitating informed decision-making during architectural discussions.</summary>
   <ol>
     <li>
       <a href="#about-the-project">About the Project</a>